List of laws and reports on LGBT rights in the Republic of Ireland: British-Irish Agreement 1998

 The British-Irish Agreement provided the legal basis for the Good Friday Agreement.
-In the Good Friday Agreement, the British government gave a commitment to establish a Human Rights Commission for Northern Ireland.
-It also committed all public bodies to carry out their duties with due regard for the need to promote equality of opportunity on nine grounds including sexual orientation.
+In the Good Friday Agreement, the British government committed to establishing a Human Rights Commission for Northern Ireland.
+It also committed all public bodies to carry out their duties with due regard for the need to promote equality of opportunity on nine grounds, including sexual orientation.
 The Irish government gave a similar commitment.
 The Nineteenth Amendment of the Constitution of Ireland allowed the Irish state to ratify the British-Irish Agreement.

 Employment Equality Act 1998

-Prohibited discrimination at work on a number of grounds including sexual orientation.
-The act covered aspects such as terms and conditions in employment contracts; promotion and demotion; harassment at work; indirect discrimination; pay and work conditions; membership of unions and professional bodies; and participating in training courses.
+Prohibited discrimination at work on a number of grounds, including sexual orientation.
+The act covered aspects such as terms and conditions in employment contracts; promotion and demotion; harassment at work; indirect discrimination; pay and work conditions; membership of unions and professional bodies; and participation in training courses.
 Mechanisms were put in place to ensure the enforcement of this Act.
-A person can seek mediation or adjudication with the Equality Authority or go to the Equality Tribunal for a binding ruling which can only be appealed to the courts on a point of law.
-Under Section 37(1) as enacted, a religious institution that provided religious, educational or medical services enjoyed a broad exemption from this act, allowing religious-run schools and hospitals to take action against an employee or prospective employee in order to uphold their ethos.
-Since 98% of primary schools and 52% of secondary schools are religious run, this meant that up until 2015 a school could legally discriminate against a gay or lesbian employee.
+A person can seek mediation or adjudication with the Equality Authority or go to the Equality Tribunal for a binding ruling, which can only be appealed to the courts on a point of law.
+Under Section 37(1) as enacted, a religious institution that provided religious, educational, or medical services enjoyed a broad exemption from this act, allowing religious-run schools and hospitals to take action against an employee or prospective employee to uphold their ethos.
+Since 98% of primary schools and 52% of secondary schools are run by religious organisations, this meant that up until 2015, a school could legally discriminate against a gay or lesbian employee.
 Section 37.1 was amended to narrow the grounds for legal discrimination by the Equality (Miscellaneous Provisions) Act 2015.